Eatham532/Piston-Installer/README.md

 ## Features
 - Fabric Installer
+- Quilt Installer
 - Modpack Installer (Only curseforge fabric packs atm)
-- Mods Installer (Modrinth & Curseforge)

 ## Planned Features
+- Download mods from modrinth and curseforge
 - I want to a forge installer but forge is picky and don't want people to Auto DL it (Looking for alternatives and If you have an idea DM me)
 - When you install a mod it alos downloads the extra required mods
 - Install Modrinth modpacks, AtLauncher modpacks, FTB modpacks and whatever else there is...